Need help now? Call 888-928-5278 for immediate child and family treatment.

 Many families do not feel prepared when a child has a serious mental health disorder.
 Once the initial impact wears off, there are many questions: What do we do now?
 Where can I go for help?

 At Rosecrance, we help these children and adolescents deal with their challenges and develop the necessary skills to prepare for a life beyond treatment.
 We focus on assessment, treatment and recovery while also supporting parents and other family members with compassion, inclusion in the process and reason for real hope.
 We do this by providing the most advanced, comprehensive diagnosis and treatment for young people’s mental health disorders.

 Our staff includes board-certified child and adolescent psychiatrists and a full range of substance abuse and mental health professionals who specialize in — and have a passion for — treating young people.
 Rosecrance services for children and adolescents and their families are based on medical evidence and delivered in a child-friendly environment.
-Physician services and medication management are part of every program provided at our Rosecrance Berry Campus as well as our short-term residential program at the Rosecrance Griffin Williamson Campus.
+Physician services and medication management are part of every program provided at our Rosecrance Ware Center as well as our short-term residential program at the Rosecrance Griffin Williamson Campus.

 Assessment for Rosecrance services